ome-tronet/laravel-frontapp-mailer/README.md

 ## Usage

-Create your mailable as usual like `php artisan make:mail MyMail` and use one of the senders you added to the `frontapp-mailer.php` config file as address in the envelope.
+Create your mailable as usual with `php artisan make:mail MyMail` and use one of the senders you added to the `frontapp-mailer.php` config file as address in the envelope.
 You may also add front tags by their `tag_id` to the conversation upfront.

 ```php
 class MyMail extends Mailable